Trolling Motor FAQs

 - Do I need a circuit breaker for a Newport Vessels trolling motor?

-- Which propeller, 2-blade or 3-blade, will allow for greater travel distance with the same boat and same fully charged battery, and with all other factors being equal?
+- Will the 2-blade or 3-blade propeller allow for greater travel distance with the same boat and same fully charged battery, and with all other factors being equal?

-- The washer that goes under the nut to secure the propeller of the motor has two different sides.
-Which side should meet the propeller and which side should be towards the motor?
+- The washer for propeller installation has two different sides.
+Which side should face the propeller and which side should face away?

 - Can I replace the propeller with another branded propeller?